Delving into Inter-Image Invariance for Unsupervised Visual Representations: Conclusion

 \section{Conclusion}

-In this work, we have investigated into inter-image invariance learning from different perspectives and show the effect of different design choices, \wrt pseudo-label maintenance, sampling strategy, and decision boundary design.
-By combining our observations, we proposed a unified and generic framework, InterCLR, for unsupervised intra- and inter-image invariance learning.
-With this framework, we improve over previous intra-image invariance learning methods on multiple standard benchmarks under a fair setting.
-Our results demonstrate the potential of inter-image invariance learning to improve contrastive learning for unsupervised visual representations.
+In this work, we have investigated inter-image invariance learning from different perspectives and shown the effect of different design choices, \wrt pseudo-label maintenance, sampling strategy, and decision boundary design.
+By combining our observations, we introduced a unified and generic framework, InterCLR, for unsupervised intra- and inter-image invariance learning.
+With this framework, we consistently improve over existing state-of-the-art intra-image invariance learning methods on multiple standard benchmarks.
+We hope our empirical study can provide useful baselines and experience for future research.